rgivhan/Transformer-Knowledge/README.md

 # Transformer-Knowledge

-We test the performance of Kaparty's minGPT Transformer model on a simple knowledge task.
+We test the performance of Kaparthy's minGPT Transformer model on a simple knowledge task.